duanemay/chatgpt-cli/README.md

-  chat          Enter a chat session with ChatGPT completion    Generate the autocompletion script for the specified shell help          Help about any command listModels    lists all models available to your account replaySession Replay a chat session from saved file version       displays version information
+  chat          Enter a chat session with ChatGPT completion    Generate the autocompletion script for the specified shell help          Help about any command list-models    lists all models available to your account replay-session Replay a chat session from saved file version       displays version information

 Flags: